 "How is your prayer?"
 A simple question with big impact (A Guest Post)

-I am delighted to welcome the Rev'd Mike Marsh, Episcopal priest and spiritual director, to the Backstory Preaching team.
+The Rev'd Mike Marsh is an Episcopal priest and spiritual director on the Backstory Preaching team.
 Mike has a particular interest in the desert and monastic traditions, Eastern Orthodoxy, contemplative and mystical spirituality, how they influence and support preachers and their sermons.
 Prior to graduating in 2003 from the University of the South, Sewanee, TN, with his M.Div., Mike was a trial lawyer for fifteen years.
-He has served as Rector of St. Philip's Episcopal Church, Uvalde, Texas, since 2005.
+Recently retired, he served as Rector of St. Philip's Episcopal Church, Uvalde, Texas, 2005-2025.

 He interrupted me with a question.
 “How’s your prayer life?”